←Library of Trantor | 中文

 I still try out other distributions from time to time in VirtualBox, but never find them to offer much improvements compared with Arch beyond the setup processes, and even more so when considering the excellent documentation on ArchWiki (well now we have a contender).
 Once I have my desktop environment set up, the experience between distributions is not that different, but the distinctions kicks in when problems occur and I search online for troubleshooting tips.
 Having more up-to-date packages is another charm Arch has.
 More recently, the

-systemd controversy caused me to start shopping around for a new distribution to try out, not so much because of the actual security concerns, but just to see what it is like to use different init system: I mostly used GUI under Ubuntu (
+systemd controversy caused me to start shopping around for a new distribution to try out, not so much because of the actual security concerns, but just to see what it is like to use different init system: my time in Ubuntu was spent mostly in GUIs (

-nano was probably the only command I knew for the longest time) and Arch was already using
+nano was probably the only command I knew for the longest time) without knowing about init systems and Arch was already using

 systemd when I switched.
 Aside from Gentoo, the candidates include Void Linux and the BSDs.
 Void Linux was easy to set up with its installer wizard, yet I didn't feel compelled to move to it.
 Let's see if Gentoo would change my mind.